spikeheap/spikeheap.github.io/src/posts/2013-08-18-some-notes-on-backup.md

 title: "Some notes on backup"
 date: 2013-08-18 18:18:00+00:00
 comments: true
+description: Small business backups are a minefield.
+Here are some thoughts on how to come up with a strategy that won't leave you at a loss.
 ---

 I've been extolling the virtues of backup a lot recently, which has led to a few interesting conversations (and a lot of people rolling their eyes and going back to talking about climbing).